Jacode-Robotics/RosFunctionExtension/README.md

 catkin_make
 ```

-2. View the dxl_config.yaml file in the follow_control package and modify the relevant parameters according to the comments
+2. View the dxl_config.yaml and dynamic_param.cfg file in the follow_control package and modify the relevant parameters according to the comments
 3. Run the control physical.launch file.
 If you want to run it directly in one step, modify the setup.bash file path in the run.sh file and run run.sh directly
 ```
 source ./devel/setup.bash